Haufe-Lexware/haufe.no-frills-transformation/README.md

 ## Extension points

 NFT is leveraging MEF ([Microsoft Extension Framework](https://msdn.microsoft.com/en-us/en-en/library/dd460648(v=vs.110).aspx)) for dependency injection (inversion of control).
-There are three interfaces which may be used to hook into NFT:
+There are four interfaces which may be used to hook into NFT:

 ```csharp
 public interface ISourceReaderFactory